Contact

 • foreign real estate

-You can read more about international divorce at:
+You can read more about international divorce at international divorce.

 Applicable law and spousal maintenance

-This can vary by country.
 Depending on the circumstances, this can have significant consequences for the outcome.
+It is wise to analyze this in advance, not just during negotiations.

 Choice of law: can you determine which law applies yourself?

-In some situations, spouses can make a choice of law in advance, for example, in a prenuptial agreement.
+In some situations, spouses can make a choice of law in advance, for example in prenuptial agreements or in a separate agreement.

 A choice of law can: